manasviaggarwal/SubGattPool/README.md

 This is a tensorflow based implementation of Subgraph Attention as discussed in the paper.

 Dataset:
-1. The dataset_class folder contains all the datasets which we used in experiments of graph classification.
+1. The dataset_graph folder contains all the datasets which we used in experiments of graph classification.

 How to run: